singh-man/books/crackingTheCoding/02_linkedLists.md

 We now have a multistep process.

 1. Run through each linked  list to get  the  lengths and  the  tails.
 2. Compare the  tails.
 If they are different (by reference, not  by value), return immediately.
-There is no inter- section.
+There is no intersection.
 3. Set two pointers to the start  of each linked list.
 4. On the  longer linked  list, advance its pointer by the difference in lengths.
 5. Now, traverse on each linked  list until the  pointers are the  same.
 The implementation for this is below.